Thanu10ekoon/KuppiSite/DEPLOYMENT.md

 2. [Vercel CLI](https://vercel.com/cli) installed (optional for local deployment)
 3. GitHub repository with your code

+## Important Security Notice

+**NEVER commit sensitive information like database credentials, API keys, or JWT secrets to your repository.** Instead, use environment variables in Vercel.

 ## Step 1: Deploy the Server

 ### Option 1: Deploy via Vercel Dashboard